List of What I Like About You characters

 The following is a list of characters from the American TV series What I Like About You.
+The main characters are two sisters who live together in New York City, played by Amanda Bynes and Jennie Garth, who are polar opposites.
+In 2002, Teen People said that a distinctive aspect of the show was that "These characters aren't afraid to go the extra mile for a laugh."

 Tyler sisters

 Holly Tyler

 Holly Anne Tyler (portrayed by Amanda Bynes) is an unpredictable, somewhat in-your-face teenage girl who is high-spirited and spunky and has a tendency to impulsively do whatever pops into her head, regardless of the consequences.
 She unwittingly and unintentionally causes chaos despite usually having good intentions, but gradually becomes more mature as the series progressed.
 At the beginning of the series, Holly's father accepts a job in Japan, but agrees to allow Holly to stay with her older, more sophisticated, sister Val.
 Due to their contrasting personalities, she manages to turn Val's neat and orderly life upside down and inside out from the moment she first moves into her sister's apartment.
 The sisters manage to resolve their differences in order to live together and Holly becomes very dependent on Val to offer advice and to help her out of trouble.

 During the series, Holly goes through several jobs.
 After a brief and extremely unsuccessful stint working at Jeff's restaurant, she finds work at a copy shop through her friend Gary.
 Subsequently, Val gets Holly a job at Harper & Diggs as a mail girl, where she remains until Val quits to open her own public relations firm.
 Holly eventually finds a stable job as a music manager, though the decision coincides with her decision to drop out of college, which becomes a longstanding issue in her family.